dilip8700/Gemini-Video-QnA/README.md

 # Google AI Python SDK Example

-This project demonstrates how to use the Google AI Python SDK to upload files to Gemini and interact with the model.
+This project demonstrates how to use the Google AI Python SDK to upload a video to Gemini, process it, and interact with the model by asking questions about the video content.

 ## Getting Started